 ARTICLE IV – OFFICERS

 4.1.
 Number.
-The officers of the Club shall consist of a President, two Vice Presidents, a Secretary, and a Treasurer and such Assistant Secretaries, Assistant Treasurers and other officers as the Board of Directors may from time to time elect who shall not be members of the Board.
+The officers of the Club shall consist of a President, a President-elect, a Vice President, a Secretary, and a Treasurer and such Assistant Secretaries, Assistant Treasurers and other officers as the Board of Directors may from time to time elect who shall not be members of the Board.
 Any two or more offices may be held by the same person except the offices of President and Secretary.
-The Vice-presidents shall consist of Vice President of Membership and Vice President of Nominations, unless otherwise determined from time to time by vote of the Board.
+The Vice-president shall be Vice President of Membership, unless otherwise determined from time to time by vote of the Board.

 4.2.
 Qualification.
-The President, two Vice Presidents, Secretary and Treasurer shall be members of the Board of Directors of the Club.
+The President, President-elect, Vice President, Secretary and Treasurer shall be members of the Board of Directors of the Club.
 Any Assistant Secretaries or any Assistant Treasurers shall not be members of the Board of Directors of the Club.